 - Chana/ Cottage Cheese: prepared from two liters Milk

 - Vanilla Essence/ Extract: 2-3 drop

 - Condensed Milk: 6 Tbsp.

 - Ghee: 1 Tsp. (to grease the mold)

 - Boil milk in a deep bottom pan and reduce to ⅓.

 - When the milk is reduced in quantity simmer the flame and add lemon juice to the milk to curdle it.

-- When the milk starts curdling, switch the flame off and cover the pan with a lid and leave that for 10 minutes.
+- Cover the pan with a lid and leave that for 10 minutes.